Momeik

-Momeik (မိုးမိတ်; မိူင်းမိတ်ႈ), also known as Möng Mit or Mongmit, is a town situated on the Shweli River in northern Shan State.
-It is the capital of Mongmit District and the principal town of Mongmit Township, Myanmar.
+Momeik (မိုးမိတ်; မိူင်းမိတ်ႈ), also known as Möng Mit or Mongmit, is a town on the Shweli River in northern Shan State, Myanmar.
+It is the capital of Mongmit District and the principal town of Mongmit Township.

 Transport

-It is connected by road to Mogok and its ruby mines, and via Mogok to Mandalay, and to Kyaukme which is on the Mandalay-Lashio railway line.
+Momeik is connected by road to Mogok and its ruby mines, and via Mogok to Mandalay and Kyaukme, which is on the Mandalay-Lashio railway line.
 Momeik is also linked to Myitkyina, capital of Kachin State via Mabein and Bhamo.
 There is an airport for domestic flights to Momeik.

-Whereas Mogok lies at an elevation of 4,000 ft, Momeik is just 800 ft above sea level and 28 mi to the north of Mogok.
+Mogok has an elevation of 4,000 ft, but Momeik is just 800 ft above sea level and 28 mi north of Mogok.
 60 mi by road to the west of Mogok lies Twinnge Village and the town of Thabeikkyin on the Ayeyarwady River (Irrawaddy).
-There is now a direct road linking Twinnge with Momeik.
+A direct road links Twinnge with Momeik.

 History

 Möng Mit was founded in 1238.
 Thirteen villages of the Mogok Stone Tract were given to Möng Mit in 1420 as a reward for helping Yunnan raid Chiang Mai.
-In 1465, Nang Han Lung, the daughter-in-law of the Saopha (Sawbwa in Burmese) of Möng Mit, sent ruby as separate tribute from Hsenwi and succeeded in keeping the former possessions of Hsenwi until 1484, when Mogok was ceded to the Burmese kings.
-It was however not until 1597 that the Saopha of Möng Mit was forced to exchange Mogok and Kyatpyin with Tagaung, and they were formally annexed by royal edict.
+In 1465, Nang Han Lung, the daughter-in-law of the Saopha (Sawbwa in Burmese) of Möng Mit, sent ruby as separate tribute from Hsenwi and succeeded in keeping Hsenwi's former possessions until 1484, when Mogok was ceded to the Burmese kings.
+Not until 1597 was the Saopha of Möng Mit forced to exchange Mogok and Kyatpyin with Tagaung.
+They were formally annexed by royal edict.

-Earlier in 1542, the Shan ruler of Ava, Thohanbwa (1527–1543), marched with the Saophas of Möng Mit, Möng Yang, Hsipaw, Möng Kawng, Man Maw and Yawnghwe to come to the aid of Prome against the Burmese, but were defeated by Bayinnaung.
-In 1544, Hkonmaing (1543-1546), the Saopha of Onbaung-Hsipaw and successor to Thohanbwa on the throne of Ava, attempted to regain Prome with the help of Möng Mit, Möng Yang, Möng Nai, Hsenwi, Man Maw and Yawnghwe, only to be defeated by King Tabinshwehti (1512–1550).
+In 1542, the Shan ruler of Ava, Thohanbwa, marched with the Saophas of Möng Mit, Möng Yang, Hsipaw, Möng Kawng, Man Maw, and Yawnghwe to come to the aid of Prome against the Burmese, but they were defeated by Bayinnaung.
+In 1544, Hkonmaing, the Saopha of Onbaung-Hsipaw and Thohanbwa's successor on the throne of Ava, attempted to regain Prome with the help of Möng Mit, Möng Yang, Möng Nai, Hsenwi, Man Maw and Yawnghwe, but was defeated by King Tabinshwehti.

-Bayinnaung succeeded in three campaigns, 1556-9, to reduce the Shan states of Möng Mit (Momeik), Möng Yang (Mohnyin), Möng Kawng (Mogaung), Möng Pai (Mobyè), Samka (Saga), Lawksawk (Yatsauk), Yawnghwe, Hsipaw, Man Maw, Kalay, Chiang Mai, and Linzin (Vientiane), before he raided up the Taping and Shweli Rivers in 1562.
+Bayinnaung succeeded in three campaigns in 1556–1559 to reduce the Shan states of Möng Mit (Momeik), Möng Yang (Mohnyin), Möng Kawng (Mogaung), Möng Pai (Mobyè), Samka (Saga), Lawksawk (Yatsauk), Yawnghwe, Hsipaw, Man Maw, Kalay, Chiang Mai, and Linzin (Vientiane) before he raided up the Taping and Shweli Rivers in 1562.

-A bell donated by King Bayinnaung (1551–1581) at Shwezigon Pagoda in Bagan has inscriptions in Burmese, Pali and Mon recording the conquest of Momeik and Hsipaw on 25 January 1557, and the building of a pagoda at Momeik on 8 February 1557.
+A bell donated by King Bayinnaung at Shwezigon Pagoda in Bagan has inscriptions in Burmese, Pali and Mon recording the conquest of Momeik and Hsipaw on 25 January 1557 and the building of a pagoda at Momeik on 8 February 1557.